9. Aligned Data

 Now you’ve annotated the vowel with its F1 value, and we want to save that annotation back to the LaBB-CAT database.

-6. Click back on the LaBB-CAT transcript window.
+6. Go back to the LaBB-CAT transcript window.

-7. Click the Import Changes button that has appeared to the left ofthe line with the first match.
+7. Press the Import Changes button that has appeared to the left of the line with the first match.

 You should see a message indicating that the annotations has been saved.